Karemhl/basis4crystal/README.md

 ## About the Crystal basis format

-The program will give an output file with extension crysb that contains the information of the basis set for an atom or a set of atoms in the format to be used in Crystal program [CRYSTAL](http://www.crystal.unito.it).
+The program will give the Crystal format basis set and/or the output file that contains the information to be used in Crystal program [CRYSTAL](http://www.crystal.unito.it).
 Therefore this basis set format can be used to write the input files where the basis set for atoms is desired to be explicit specified.